Transport: Air

+United Airlines Boeing 767-400 taxing at Frankfurt Airport in April 2011.

 A fixed-wing aircraft, commonly called an airplane, is a heavier-than-air craft where movement of the air in relation to the wings is used to generate lift.
 The term is used to distinguish this from rotary-wing aircraft, where the movement of the lift surfaces relative to the air generates lift.
+For short distances or in places without runways, helicopters can be operable.
 A gyroplane is both fixed-wing and rotary wing.
 Fixed-wing aircraft range from small trainers and recreational aircraft to large airliners and military cargo aircraft.

 Two things necessary for aircraft are air flow over the wings for lift and an apparatus for landing.
 The majority of aircraft require an airport with the infrastructure for maintenance, restocking, and refueling and for the loading and unloading of crew, cargo, and passengers.
 Many aerodromes have takeoff and landing restrictions on weight and runway length, and so are not able to handle all types of aircraft.
 While the vast majority of fixed-wing aircraft land and take off on land, some are capable of take-off and landing on ice, snow, and calm water.

 Autonomous or remotely-piloted airplanes are known as unmanned aerial vehicles, or UAV.
 These drones can range in size from less than a metre across to a full-sized airplane.
 They are capable of carrying a payload, and are being used for package delivery.

 The aircraft is the second fastest method of transport, after the rocket.
-Commercial jets can reach up to 955 km/h, single-engine aircraft 555 km/h.
-Aviation is able to quickly transport people and limited amounts of cargo over longer distances, but incurs high costs and energy use; for short distances or in inaccessible places, helicopters can be used.
-As of April 28, 2009, The Guardian article notes that "the WHO estimates that up to 500,000 people are on planes at any time."
+Commercial jets reach speeds of up to 955 km/h and a considerably higher ground speed if there is a jet stream tailwind, while piston-powered general aviation aircraft may reach up to 555 km/h or more.
+This celerity comes with higher cost and energy use, and aviation's impacts to the environment and particularly the global climate require consideration when comparing modes of transportation.
+The Intergovernmental Panel on Climate Change (IPCC) estimates a commercial jet's flight to have some 2-4 times the effect on the climate than if the same CO_{2} emissions were made at ground level, because of different atmospheric chemistry and radiative forcing effects at the higher altitude.
+U.S. airlines alone burned about 16.2 billion gallons of fuel during the twelve months between October 2013 and September 2014.
+WHO estimates that globally as many as 500,000 people at a time are on planes.
+The global trend has been for increasing numbers of people to travel by air, and individually to do so with increasing frequency and over longer distances, a dilemma that has the attention of climate scientists and other researchers, along with the press.
+The issue of impacts from frequent travel, particularly by air because of the long distances that are easily covered in one or a few days, is called hypermobility and has been a topic of research and governmental concern for many years.